JAForbes/superouter/readme.md

 Example.toPath(Example.A({ a_id: "" }));
 //=> throw new Error(
-//     'Expected binding for path variable ':a_id' but instead found nothing'
+//     'Expected binding for path literal ':a_id' but instead found nothing'
 //   )
 ```